 Who are we?

 So glad you asked!
-We are a group of Bible students with a common love for God and common hope in the fulfillment of his plan.
+We are a group of Bible students with a common love for God and common hope in the fulfilment of His plan.
 We have these most important things in common and aside from that, we are all very different!

-Some of us are old some are young, some don’t quite know how to describe their age.
+Some of us are old, some are young, some don’t quite know how to describe their age.
 We are athletes and couch potatoes, adventurous thrill-seekers and homebodies.
-We come from all areas of this country and others.
-We are single, we are couples, we are parents, we are grandchildren.
+We come from all areas of this country and from other places and cultures.
+In our community you can find people who are single, who are couples, who are parents, who are grandchildren.

 If you want to learn more about God and want to serve him more perfectly, want to be more like Jesus and want to express your love for him, you might be just like us!